Olivier V de Clisson: Olivier as co-regent of Brittany

 Olivier could have claimed the title of Duke, but King Charles V chose to hand over Brittany to his brother, the Duke of Anjou, who was married to a daughter of Charles Penthievre Blois, to head the Duchy, with the title of "lieutenant of the King" This appointment was however honorific, as the Duke of Anjou never entered Brittany.
 Olivier was subsequently appointed co-regent with a Vicount, John I of Rohan.

-1373, the summer began with the siege of Derval, symbolic as this castle was the property of the English General, Robert Knolles.
+1373, the summer began with the siege of the castle of Derval, symbolic as this castle was the property of the English General, Robert Knolles.

 During the years 1373 to 1377 Duke John IV re-entered Brittany after attaining the services of the English Duke of Lancaster, John of Gaunt to intervene with about ten thousand troops.
 Duke John IV retook Saint-Pol-de-Léon and besieged St. Brieuc.
 In southern Brittany, Olivier built up military forces, while Duke John IV tried to capture Quimperlé.
 A truce between the Kings of France and England, however, prevented Olivier from using this force.
 The siege of Brest lasted from 1373 to 1377; Olivier then built the fortress of Gouesnou to prohibit access to the city by the sea.
 At this stage, Brest was the last city under English occupation in Brittany.

 In 1378 King Charles V made the political choice to fully annex Brittany to the Kingdom of France in 18 December, causing a reversal of the independence of the Breton nobility, including Joan, Duchess of Brittany, as the Treaty of Guérande had not been respected.
 King Charles V petitioned four Breton lords to give their opinion on the subject: